spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 4. Click on **Add Edge Hosts**.

-5. In the input box **Edge Host IDs**.
-Paste in the Edge host's unique identifier.
+5. Paste the Edge host's unique identifier in the **Edge Host IDs** input box.

 6. Specify any tags or pairing keys if you desire.